 Previously Class 2 National Insurance contributions were also mandatory where profits exceeded a set level.
-However, since 2024/25, payment of Class 2 contributions will not be required.
+However, from 2024/25, payment of Class 2 contributions will not be required.

 Historically, Class 2 National Insurance contributions have given the payer entitlements to certain state benefits.
-For 2025/26, if your trade profits exceed £6,845, you will accrue entitlement to state benefits even though no contributions have been paid.
-However, if your trade profits fall below £6,845 you will need to pay Class 2 contributions voluntarily (£182.00 for 2025/26) if you need the tax year to qualify for state benefit purposes.
+For 2024/25, if your trade profits exceed £12,570, you will accrue entitlement to state benefits even though no contributions have been paid.
+However, if your trade profits fall below £12,570 you will need to pay Class 2 contributions voluntarily (£179.40 for 2024/25) if you need the tax year to qualify for state benefit purposes.
 35 qualifying years are required to entitle the individual to a full State Pension.

-Class 4 contributions for 2025/26 will be levied at 6% on profits between £12,570 and £50,270.
+Class 4 contributions for 2024/25 will be levied at 6% on profits between £12,570 and £50,270.
 There is a further 2% charge on profits in excess of £50,270.

 For the self-employed and those that receive other untaxed income such as rents, income tax and national insurance is normally payable in three instalments - the first two instalments are based on the tax and national insurance paid on the previous year's business tax liability.
-Half is paid by the 31 January in the year of assessment (e.g., 31 January 2026 for 2025/26), the other half by the 31 July in the year following the year of assessment (e.g., 31 July 2026 for 2025/26).
+Half is paid by the 31 January in the year of assessment (e.g., 31 January 2025 for 2024/25), the other half by the 31 July in the year following the year of assessment (e.g., 31 July 2025 for 2024/25).
 The third instalment will be any balance due or any amount repayable by HMRC if the final liability is lower than the amounts paid on account.
-This final instalment is payable by the 31 January following the year of assessment (e.g., 31 January 2027 for 2025/26).
+This final instalment is payable by the 31 January following the year of assessment (e.g., 31 January 2026 for 2024/25).

 It should be noted that, when you start up an un-incorporated business, you may not pay any tax or national insurance on profits for some considerable time.
-For example, if you start to trade on 1 May 2025 and your first accounts run to 31 March 2026, your first tax and national insurance payment will likely be on 31 January 2027.
-Because there is not a previous year's business tax liability, you will likely (depending on other income sources) not need to pay instalments on 31 January 2026 or 31 July 2026.
+For example, if you start to trade on 1 May 2024 and your first accounts run to 31 March 2025, your first tax and national insurance payment will likely be on 31 January 2026.
+Because there is not a previous year's business tax liability, you will likely (depending on other income sources) not need to pay instalments on 31 January 2025 or 31 July 2025.

-The 31 January 2027 payment will be 100% of the tax and national insurance liability for the period to 31 March 2026.
-In addition, you will also have to pay 50% of that sum "on account" for the following tax year (2026/27), with a further 50% in July 2027.
+The 31 January 2026 payment will be 100% of the tax and national insurance liability for the period to 31 March 2025.
+In addition, you will also have to pay 50% of that sum "on account" for the following tax year (2025/26), with a further 50% in July 2026.
 You are then in the six monthly "cycle", and we can work with you to estimate the tax and national insurance payments so that you can budget and set the money aside.